CompactCollaboration/CMBtopology/README.md

 ## Installation

-To install TopologyPy, use pip:
+To install TopologyPy, use pip:(The package will be released soon!)

 ```bash
 pip install TopologyPy